 Lunch with a Winner

 I shared lunch on the first day with three other attendees.
 I am embarrassed to admit that I cannot recall two of two of their names.
 Because we know that we can always find each other online, very few biz cards are exchanged at tech conferences.
 But the one I remember most was Sinisa.
 WooThemes had a competition where you could submit your WooCommerce site and one lucky winner would get a ticket to the conference, as well as airfare and accommodations.
 The site that won was overclothing.com.
 And Sinisa, all the way from Serbia, came to WooConf.
-You can read more about why the site was selected here.
-But mostly I just want to say it was a real joy meeting him.
+It was a real joy meeting him.
 What a gracious and humble young man he was.